DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 if there is no Rx packet received on recent polls.
 In this way, CPUIdle automatically forces the corresponding cores to enter deeper C-states instead of always running to the C0 state waiting for packets.
+But user can set the CPU resume latency to control C-state selection.
+Setting the CPU resume latency to 0 can limit the CPU just to enter C0-state to improve performance, which may increase power consumption of platform.

 .. note::